MicrosoftDocs/common-data-model-and-service/entity-reference/known-issues.md

 ### Solution

 The fix for this issue is in progress.
 To workaround this issue, please reload the page.
 You can do this by using your browser's refresh button or navigating back to the Entity list.
-Please note that navigating to either "Fields", "Keys", "Relations" or "Field Groups" will not suffice for this purpose.
+Please note that navigating to either "Fields", "Keys", "Relations" or "Field Groups" will not correctly refresh the data.